reliablerascal/snow-clearance/README.md

 </ul>

 ## Guide to the Repository
-This repository is organized as follows:
+This repository is organized as follows.
+Note that some data including FOIA responses and court docket respondent names were removed to protect confidentiality.

 * [data](data/)- nongeographic data
    * [00-raw](data/01-raw/) source data in its original format